 As this snowball gains momentum, it becomes much harder to stop and will eventually reach a point where it runs you over and leaves you absolutely crushed under its weight.

-We don’t want you to end up in a situation wherein a diabetic wound—which can become a diabetic foot ulcer—puts you in a dangerous situation.
-Knowing why ulcers develop, how they can affect your body, and what you can do about them will go a long way toward keeping you safe.
+The last thing we want is for you to end up in a situation where a diabetic wound—which can become a dangerous diabetic foot ulcer over time—puts you in a critical situation.
+Fortunately, understanding why ulcers develop, how they affect your health, and what you can do to prevent them will go a long way in keeping you safe.

-Diabetes affects the entire body.
-This makes sense if you consider the fact that A) the condition is marked by high levels of glucose (sugar) in the bloodstream and B) every part of your body relies on blood for health and vitality.
-The disease compromises organs and body systems, including damaging nerves, decreasing vascular supply, and neutralizing the effectiveness of white blood cells.
+Diabetes is marked by high glucose (sugar) levels in the blood stream and every part of your body relies on blood for health and vitality.

 Get In touch